Value4AI/Awesome-LLM-in-Social-Science/README.md

 ##  1. <a name='Survey'></a>📚 Survey

 - **Automated Mining of Structured Knowledge from Text in the Era of Large Language Models**, 2024.08, KDD 2024, [[paper]](https://dl.acm.org/doi/pdf/10.1145/3637528.3671469).
+- **Perils and opportunities in using large language models in psychological research**, 2024.07, [[paper]](https://academic.oup.com/pnasnexus/article/3/7/pgae245/7712371).
 - **The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models**, 2024.06, [[paper]](https://arxiv.org/abs/2406.11096).
 - **Can Generative AI improve social science?**, 2024.05, PNAS, [[paper]](https://www.pnas.org/doi/pdf/10.1073/pnas.2314021121).
 - **Foundational Challenges in Assuring Alignment and Safety of Large Language Models**, 2024.04, [[paper]](https://arxiv.org/abs/2404.09932).